TBD54566975/ssi-service/doc/WEBHOOK.md

 This command creates a webhook inside of the SSI-Service.
 It tells the SSI-Service to make a POST request to the specified URL (http://my-service-that-recieves-webhooks.com/webhook) after a DID is created (i.e. after the [Create DID Document](https://developer.tbd.website/docs/apis/ssi-service#tag/WebhookAPI) endpoint is called).

-When a new did is created the service that is listening to the webhook will recieve this data:
+When a new DID is created the service that is listening for the webhook will receive this data:

 ````json
 {